etijskens/et-micc/LINKS.rst

 * `Grammar of graphics for Pyhon (using plotnine and pandas) <https://www.datascienceworkshops.com/blog/plotnine-grammar-of-graphics-for-python/>`_
 * `plotly Express <https://pbpython.com/plotly-look.html>`_
 * `widgets in matplotlib <https://kapernikov.com/ipywidgets-with-matplotlib/>`_
+* `How to build beautiful plots with Python and Seaborn <https://livecodestream.dev/post/how-to-build-beautiful-plots-with-python-and-seaborn/>`_
+* `HiPlot is a lightweight interactive visualization tool to help  discover correlations and patterns in high-dimensional data <https://github.com/facebookresearch/hiplot>`_

 Installing packages
 -------------------